timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ??? video "Active Monitoring and Responsiveness to Game Actions and Risk Management Compliance :material-cursor-default-click:"

     - This example is several short videos that demonstrate the importance I place on situational awareness and responsiveness to time-sensitive actions while serving as JT.
-    - Some of these examples may seem ordinary, although I believe repeatably performing ordinary tasks with precision helps support
+    - Some of these examples may seem ordinary, although I believe repeatably performing ordinary tasks with precision helps support:
         - Competitive gameplay.
         - Smooth game flow.
         - Officiating crew confidence.